 In My Despair and Helplessness, God’s Love Guided Me

 Just when I was in pain and despair, I got acquainted with a brother who believes in God.
-He preached God’s kingdom gospel to me, but at that time I had lost confidence in life and so said weakly to him: “To be honest, I even don’t know how long I can still live; how can I have the mind to?
+He preached God’s kingdom gospel to me, but at that time I had lost confidence in life and so said weakly to him: “To be honest, I even don’t know how long I can still live; how can I have the mind to believe in God?
 Alas!”
 At the sight of my depressed look, he read me a passage of God’s words: “Where did the pain of birth, death, illness and old age present throughout the life of man come from?
 Because of what did people first have these things?
 Did man have these things when they were first created?
 They didn’t, did they?
 So where did these things come from?
 These things came after man was tempted by Satan and their flesh became degenerate, such as the pain of the flesh, the troubles and emptiness of the flesh and the extreme wretchedness of the world.
 Satan began to torment man after it had corrupted them.
 Man then became more and more degenerate, the illnesses of man were deepened, and their suffering became more and more severe.
 Man felt more and more the emptiness, the tragedy and the inability to go on living of the world, and they felt less and less hope for the world.
 So this suffering was brought on man by Satan, and it only came after man had been corrupted by Satan and became degenerate.”

 After reading God’s words, the brother fellowshiped: “In the beginning when God created man, man didn’t have the pain of birth, aging, sickness, death, nor did he have anxiety and distress.
 Our ancestors Adam and Eve could live a carefree life in the Garden of Eden and enjoy all pleasurable things bestowed by God.
 But after they were tempted and corrupted by Satan, God drove them out of Eden.
 Thereafter, people have become ever more depraved and corrupt, strayed further and further from God, and lived under the domain of Satan.
 Satan uses various methods and ways to afflict and torture man.
 For example, Satan takes advantage of money to entice and corrupt us, so that we bustle about for money and for fleshly enjoyment; we neglect our health for the sake of making more money.
 As a result, we get illness through overwork, followed by hard life and mental pain and sorrow.
 All these come after Satan corrupted mankind. …” After hearing the brother’s fellowship, I realized that our tiring and painful life was brought about by Satan.
 Reflecting on myself, I was lured by money to pursue a better life blindly.
 Even if I got ill time and again because of overwork, I still wouldn’t stop my pace of making money but still kept working in spite of my illness.
 This resulted in me suffering from this serious illness—a consequence of being harmed by Satan.